Get answers for your health queries from top Doctors for FREE!

 • Lifestyle habits: Some people become sensitive to certain foods and may need dietary changes.

-• Nerve damage: There is a possibility that the surgery can cause nerve damage, leading to pain or other symptoms in the abdomen.
+• Nerve damage: The surgery may cause nerve damage, leading to pain or other abdominal symptoms.

 • Other medical conditions: Other medical conditions such as IBS (Irritable Bowel Syndrome), inflammatory bowel disease, and pancreatitis can also cause symptoms similar to those caused by gallbladder problems.